wdawson/okta.github.io/_source/_standards/SCIM/index.md

 ### Overview

-By implementing support for the SCIM standard, an application in the Okta Application Network can be notified when a user is created, updated, or removed from their application in Okta.
+By implementing support for the SCIM standard, an application in the Okta Integration Network can be notified when a user is created, updated, or removed from their application in Okta.

 If you haven't heard of SCIM before, here is a good summary from the